 - No company name.

-The best case scenario maybe you by-chance find a company that is legit and they do decent work.
-The worst case scenario is you give them access to our website or tell them they can get to work and they cause damage that there’s no recovering from.
-This can be penalties in Google, hacked sites and more.
+In the best-case scenario maybe you by-chance find a company that is legit and they do decent work.
+The worst-case scenario is you give them access to your website or tell them they can get to work and they cause damage that there’s no recovering from.
+This can be penalties in Google, hacked sites, and more.

 These emails aren’t always fake but they are 99.99% of the time.
 Sometimes, they come from real SEO companies that are trying to get business.
 But that is very rare.
 You can learn more about how to find the right SEO company in our business guide.